jayjayharrison/spark-kafka/spark-core/RDD-to-DF/README.md

 ```

-From existing RDD by programmatically specifying the schema
+### From existing RDD by programmatically specifying the schema, and map row class
 ```
 def dfSchema(columnNames: List[String]): StructType =
   StructType(